 Taxes for the self-employed and freelance worker can get pretty complicated.
 For those in this segment of the economy often combine their personal and business lives and, as a result, reporting to Uncle Sam can get pretty complicated.
-Freelancers usually work out of their own home, use their own car to get to and from sales calls and don’t have a separate bank account to conduct their business affairs.
+Freelancers, like the ones on the best freelance websites, usually work out of their own home, use their own car to get to and from sales calls and don’t have a separate bank account to conduct their business affairs.

 Whether you prepare your own taxes or have someone prepare them for you, it’s still a good idea to know what deductions you might be entitled to.
-The following is a list of common tax deductions for those in their own business.
+The following, supported by recent Jeff Lerner reviews, is a list of common tax deductions for those in their own business.
 Every profession and industry may have its own unique characteristics; here’s a general list of what is available to most:

 Home Office: In order to qualify for the home office deduction, you must have a dedicated space devoted to your business and absolutely nothing else.
 Deducting the den in your house that contains the family computer and serves as a guest bedroom is an invitation for trouble.
 The deduction is calculated by the amount of square footage devoted to your office divided by the total square footage of your home.
 That fraction is applied to the costs of running your home will be the basis for your home office deduction.